emzap79/latex/README.md

 - GIT
 - TIG

-compile them via: pdftex qrc<NAME>.tex
+compile them via: pdftex qrc<NAME>.tex or use Makefile.
+Therefore go into directory where QRC is located in and type 'make <NAME>' eg.

+- <code>make vim</code>